 For more information about this project, visit westvancouverITE.ca/neighbourhood.

-These reports will provide information about the District’s financial performance to the approved budget.
+The District of West Vancouver (“District”) produces a financial report for the second and third quarter along with an Investment report for the fourth quarter.
+These reports provide information about the District’s financial performance to the approved budget.
 The reports include commentary on work plans, variance explanations and assist in identifying issues that need to be resolved in a timely manner.

 The Reserves and Investments Task Group is an advisory group to assist the Finance Committee to fulfil its oversight responsibilities related specifically to investment and reserve policies and practices.
 The Task Group's recommendations will be reported to the Finance Committee.